priyanka-bagade/cvsdk_hello_world/README.md

 ## Use the optimized models and Inference Engine in a pedestrian detection application

+#### 1. Navigate to the tutorial sample directory

+	cd /opt/intel/tutorials/cvsdk_hello_world

-#### 1. Open the sample app source code to view the lines that call the Inference Engine.
+#### 2. Open the sample app source code to view the lines that call the Inference Engine.
 <ul><ul>
 	<li> Line 39 &#8212; adds the Inference Engine plugin to your application
 	<li> Line 107 &#8212; sets the confidence threshold for object detection